crypner/ECDSA-Node-Example/readme.md

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.
+Since there is just a single server on the back-end handling transfers, this is clearly very centralized and there will not be any distributed consensus for this project.

 By using Elliptic Curve Digital Signatures, the server only allows transfers that have been signed for by the person who owns the associated address.